emeryberger/cheap/README.md

-# Cheaper
+# CHeaper

-Cheaper is an analysis tool for identifying optimization opportunities via custom allocation.
+CHeaper identifies optimizations where a custom heap can be used to improve application performance.

 ## Usage

+CHeaper consists of two parts:
+* `libcheaper.so`, a Linux library that produces traces from your C/C++ program
+* `cheaper.py`, a Python script that analyzes the traces.

-First, you run your program with the Cheaper library, as follows:
+First, you run your program with the CHeaper library, as follows:

     LD_PRELOAD=libcheaper.so ./yourprogram